mnelson4/printmyblog/readme.txt

 Safari: it is not recommended to create a PDF from mobile Safari.
 The PDF won't have pages, and includes content intended for web-only.

-= How do I create an ebook using Print My Blog? =
+= How do I create an eBook using Print My Blog? =
-This plugin puts your blog's content onto a single web page, and you can then use the [dotEPUB browser extension](https:dotepub.com) to turn it into an ebook.
+This plugin puts your blog's content onto a single web page, and you can then use the [dotEPUB browser extension](https:dotepub.com) to turn it into an eBook.

 https://youtu.be/M5ZZN3KsqOA